Richard Straub Founder, Global Peter Drucker Forum

 Claudia Crummenerl Managing Director People & Organization globally and Head of People and Organization CE, Capgemini Invent

-Amit Bajaj CEO Europe, TCS
+Amit Bajaj CEO Europe, Tata Consultancy Services (TCS)

 The communications and computing tools that gave rise to today’s business ecosystems continue to evolve and surprise.
 Panelists discuss keys to thriving in this fast-moving space.